cpp-lln-lab/CPP_HPC/doc/run_fmriprep.md

 datald update --merge
 ``````

 Depending on the cluster “unlock” is needed or not.
-No need for `lemaitre3`. !!!
-TO CHECK ON LEMAITRE4
+No need for `lemaitre4`.

 ```bash
 datalad unlock containers/images/bids/bids-fmriprep--24.0.0.sing
 ```

-  - get your `freesurfer` license (user specific) for free [here](https://surfer.nmr.mgh.harvard.edu/registration.html) and move it to the cluster

 ## Submit a fmriprep job via a `slurm` script